tushar5588/tambola/README.md

-We will build Rest Apis that can create, retrieve, update, delete and find Tutorials by title.
+We will build Rest Apis that can create and retrieve tambola tickets.

 The following table shows overview of the Rest APIs that will be exported: